Siege of Petersburg: The Crater (July 30)

-Burnside had trained a division of United States Colored Troops (USCT) under Brig.
-Gen. Edward Ferrero to lead the assault.
+Burnside had trained the division of USCTs under Ferrero to lead the assault.
 Two regiments were to leave the attack column and extend the breach by rushing perpendicular to the crater, while the remaining regiments were to rush through, seizing the Jerusalem Plank Road.
 Burnside's two other divisions, made up of white troops, would then move in, supporting Ferrero's flanks and race for Petersburg itself.
 However, the day before the attack, Meade, who lacked confidence in the operation, ordered Burnside not to use the black troops in the lead assault, claiming that if the attack failed black soldiers would be killed needlessly, creating political repercussions in the North.
-Burnside protested to General Grant, who sided with Meade.
-When volunteers were not forthcoming Burnside selected a replacement white division by having the three commanders draw lots.
-Brig.
-Gen. James H. Ledlie's 1st Division was selected, but he failed to brief the men on what was expected of them and was reported during the battle to be drunk, well behind the lines, and providing no leadership.
-(Ledlie was later dismissed for his actions during the battle.)
+Burnside protested to Grant, who sided with Meade.
+When volunteers were not forthcoming, Burnside selected a replacement white division by having the three commanders draw lots.
+Ledlie's 1st Division was selected, but he failed to brief the men on what was expected of them.
+During the battle, Ledlie was reportedly drunk well behind the lines and providing no leadership.
+He was later dismissed for his actions during the battle.